 Amplitude vs Heap: A Detailed Comparison

-SaaS marketing requires product engagement data in order to produce customized experiences that would resonate with users.
-This is where product analytics plays an essential role.
-Since a big portion of customer marketing is about catering to your customers’ needs, knowing how customers engage with your products is a must.
+Product analytics plays an essential role in SaaS companies.
+Since a major portion of customer marketing is about catering to your customers’ needs, knowing how customers engage with your products is a must.
 By analyzing user behavior, you’ll be able to identify areas of improvement and use data to make informed decisions to improve your inbound marketing strategy.

 It’s important to use the right SaaS analytics tool while analyzing and improving product engagement.
 Amplitude and Heap are two of the most popular product analytics platforms that enable companies to track their users’ product engagement.
 In this article, I’ll take a deep look into both.